AlirezaRahimpour/ML-for-smart-homes/README.md

 To the best of our knowledge, this is the first collected dataset for studying NILM for Heating, Ventilation, and Air Conditioning (HVAC) systems.

 ## Datasets
-(Temporay unavailable.
-Will be available soon after getting the required permissions.
-Sorry for the inconvenience!)

-We design two different experiments for evaluating our proposed algorithm.
-The first experiment is disaggregation of the whole home energy to the energy consumption of all the appliances at a residential home.
+We designed two different experiments to evaluate our proposed algorithm.
+The first experiment is the disaggregation of the whole home energy to the energy consumption of all the appliances at a residential home.
-For this part we use the current signal in [AMPds](http://ampds.org/): A Public Dataset for Load Disaggregation and Eco-Feedback Research for the first experiment.
+For this part, we use the current signal in [AMPds](http://ampds.org/): A Public Dataset for Load Disaggregation and Eco-Feedback Research for the first experiment.
 This dataset has most required features for performing an accurate disaggregation task.

 The second experiment is based on designing a hierarchical scheme for disaggregating the whole building energy signal to the HVAC components signals (i.e., two compressors, two condenser fan and one indoor blower) in an industrial building (as shown below).